Not logged in? You're viewing the Free tier. Join for free or log in to access your membership content.

 Microsoft Corporation

-Microsoft sells cloud infrastructure, productivity software, developer tools, security, business applications, gaming content, and AI products to enterprise, public-sector, and consumer customers.
+Microsoft sells cloud infrastructure, productivity software, developer tools, business applications, operating systems, security, and related AI services to enterprises, developers, and consumers.

 ai cloud cybersecurity enterprise software